 If your ship is unable to reach port we will refund the full cost of your tour.
 We know that this is highly unusual, but want to offer our customers the best experience and ensure that you have the confidence to book in advance.

-- If you cancel your shore tour up to 14 days prior to the tour you will be refunded 100% of your tour price
+- If you cancel your shore tour up to 14 days prior to the tour you will be refunded 100% of your tour price (note that any fees paid for seat upgrades are non-refundable)

-- If you cancel your shore tour between 7-14 days prior to departures you will be given a 50% refund
+- If you cancel your shore tour between 7-14 days prior to departures you will be given a 50% refund (note that any fees paid for seat upgrades are non-refundable)

 - If you cancel within 7 days days no refund will be given.
 However, if we are able to re-sell your place then we may be able to issue up to a 50% refund, so please let us know if you need to cancel, no matter how last minute it is.